t-wilkinson/zortex.nvim/doc/Schema.md

 Nesting:
 For all scopes, we can nest searches for increasingly "specific" links by separating them with a forward slash.
 For example, [/#Heading/#Sub heading/#Sub sub heading], [#Heading/:Label] or even [Article name/@Tag/#Heading/:Label/%Query]

+- Headings > Bold heading > Labels > List,Italic/Bold,Text
+- Headings create a "section" until the next heading its level or higher.
+- Bold headings of the format "^**<any text>**:\?$" create a "section" until the next heading or bold heading
+- Labels create a "section" until the next heading, bold heading, or empty line
+- Lists, italic/bold, and text are the smallest units

 So in the first example...

 ```